Danderson123/Amira_panRG_pipeline/README.md

 ## Installation

-You first need to clone and then cd into thes repository by running:
+You first need to clone and then cd into the repository by running:
 ```
 git clone https://github.com/Danderson123/Amira_panRG_pipeline && cd Amira_panRG_pipeline
 ```